-Districts have flexibility in how expenses for Textbook, Software and Hardware Aids may be claimed.
-Beginning with 2011-12 expenses for 2012-13 aid, if a school district spends more than its maximum allocation in any one of these aid areas, the excess expense over the maximum allocation can be designated as expense for aid in one or more of the other categories, (with the exception of Library Materials expense) if the district spent less than the maximum allocation in the other category.
-Click here for more information: https://stateaid.nysed.gov/tsl/html\docs/amendments\statutes\tsl\2011\12.htm
+Districts have flexibility in how expenditures for Textbook, Software and Hardware Aids may be claimed: if a school district spends more than its maximum allocation in any one of these aid areas, the excess expenditures over the maximum allocation can be designated as expenditures for aid in one or more of the other categories, (with the exception of Library Materials expenditures) if the district spent less than the maximum allocation in the other category.
+Click here for more information:

+https://stateaid.nysed.gov/tsl/html\docs/amendments\statutes\tsl\2011\12.htm

-3. BUILDING AID FOR COMPUTER TECHNOLOGY [Section 3602(6) of the Education Law] (2012-13 Estimated Aid is Included in Building Aid)
+3. BUILDING AID FOR COMPUTER TECHNOLOGY [Section 3602(6) of the Education Law] (2015-16 Estimated Aid is Included in Building Aid)